dwightfowler/RssFeed/README.md

    1. `CurrentDateTime` - the date and time of the moment you want to compare against your RSS feed.
    2. `MaxAge` - a `TimeSpan` denoting the maximum age you are considering.
    3. `Feeds` - a `Dictionary<string, string>` holding your company name and its' RSS feed URL.
-4. Call the `Calc()` method on your instance.
+4. Call the `Check()` method on your instance.

-The `Calc()` method is expensive.
+The `Check()` method is expensive.
 It makes a network call to each or URLs.
 It receives the XML string, creates an `XmlDocument`, and traverses the XML using XPath.